Lucstay11/Brute-force-garage-and-hack-rf/README.md

 <h3><p align="center">Disclaimer</p></h3>

-<i>All actions and/or activities related to this program are <b>your sole responsibility.</b> Misuse of this toolkit may result in criminal prosecution against the individuals in question.
-Contributors will not be held responsible for any criminal charges brought against people who misuse this toolkit to break the law.
+<i>All actions and/or activities related to this program are <b>your sole responsibility.</b> Misuse of this toolkit may result in <b>criminal prosecution</b> against the individuals in question. <b>Contributors will not be held responsible for any criminal charges brought against people who misuse this toolkit to break the law</b>.

-This project just aims to demonstrate the flaws of the radio devices around us and the understanding of radio signals
+This project just aims to demonstrate the flaws of the radio devices around us and <b>the understanding of radio signals</b>

-This tool is designed for educational purposes only.
+  This <b>tool</b> is designed for educational purposes only.
 Do not try to break the law with anything contained here.
 If that's your intention, then get the hell out of here!

-Have fun with it!</i>
+Have fun with it!!</i>

 ##